 Keep track of your injuries.
 At Integrated Health Solutions, we suggest you keep a daily journal to write down how you are feeling and how you have improved since the accident.
 Note how the injuries, pain, and symptoms have affected your life now.
 It is important to jot down any tasks you used to be able to complete before the accident but cannot perform now due to the impairment from the accident.

 Seek legal guidance from an accident injury lawyer.
 Consult with a knowledgeable attorney in your area that can offer a valuable defense if you happen to be at fault or help you receive the best settlement payment for your injuries.

 Car accidents can happen anywhere.
 If you find yourself in an auto accident, it is wise to remain calm and follow the steps above.
-If you have any questions regarding your chiropractic care, call your Orland Park chiropractor at 708-403-5075 now to help you through recovery so you can get back to enjoying your life!
+If you have any questions regarding your chiropractic care, call your Orland Park advanced medical team at 708-403-5075 now to help you through recovery so you can get back to enjoying your life!